BOARD OF DIRECTORS

 Emily Hill is a Director of the Australian Indigenous Education Foundation.

-Emily is currently posted to the Australian Embassy in Washington DC serving as Counsellor in the Political Branch.
-From 2013-16 Emily was posted as an Australian diplomat to the United Nations in Geneva, Switzerland.
-Emily has worked in various roles in Government including at the Department of Foreign Affairs and Trade, the Department of the Prime Minister and Cabinet, and in the Office of the Foreign Minister.
+Emily has held various roles in Government including at the Australian Embassy in Washington DC, the Department of the Prime Minister and Cabinet, and in the Office of the Foreign Minister.

 Michelle Penfold